 Live iteration in VR

 The magic of PatchWorld is its modular building environment.
-During sessions, participants didn’t just critique—they patched ideas live.
+During sessions, participants didn’t just critique, they patched ideas live.
 Suggestions became real features in minutes, then everyone jumped back in to test.
-This kind of immediate collaboration proved pivotal to refining the instrument.
+This kind of deep, immediate collaboration is rare on other platforms and proved pivotal to refining the instrument.\

 From prototypes to the Universal Rhythm Box